Mary Fran Schickedantz Receives 2019 Golden Note Award

-Congratulations to Andrea Knupp who was presented the Golden Note Award on May 16th.
-The Golden Note Award was established in 1979 to honor a Guild member who has made an outstanding contribution to the Guild and community.
-Our recipient has certainly done that over her years in the Guild.
+Congratulations to Mary Fran Schickedantz who was presented the Golden Note Award at the May 15th Guild Cocktail Party.
+This award is presented to a Guild member who has made an outstanding service contribution to the Guild and to the community.
+This year’s recipient has certainly done that over her years in the Guild.

-2018 Barbara Cone Award Presented to Andrea Alemanni
+2019 Barbara Cone Award Presented to Daniel Crupi

 2018 Bravo Award Presented to Kim Riley

 Established in 2004, the Bravo Award recognizes a member in good standing who has been a member of the Greensboro Symphony Guild for five years or less and who has given extensive volunteer service.
 Our 2018 recipient has truly shown that she is such a member.

 Kim Riley joined the Greensboro Symphony Guild in 2015 and immediately offered her time and talents.
 She quickly assumed a leadership role by co-chairing the very successful silent auction for Feast and Follies at LeBauer Park in the Fall of 2016 and doing so while she was almost 9 months pregnant with her son, Quinn.
 Kim was also co-chair of the 2017 and 2018 Let’s Get Shamrocked fundraiser.

 In 2017, Kim took over the management of the Guild website and has proven to be exceptional in problem solving and in keeping the site functional for all members.
 She is extremely responsive to all member requests for information and functionality to be added to the website and she anticipates website needs before members realize what they need.
 Over the summer while many of us were on vacation, Kim has spent countless hours updating the website with the latest information for the coming year and re-organizing photography to be more reflective of the work the Guild does in support of music education.